tgalopin-archive/LegGoogleChartsBundle/Resources/doc/04 - The CacheEngine.md

 The `put()` method build the chart to get the Google URL.
 It hash this URL in md5 and keep the 10 first characters of this hash.
-Then it save the chart image from Google in the public accessible directory `/web/bundles/leg_google_charts` with as name the hash.
+Then it save the chart image from Google in the public accessible directory `/web/bundles/leg_google_charts` with the hash as name.
 After that, it save another file named with the hash in the public inaccessible directory `/app/cache/leg_google_charts` with as content the creation time of the chart.